solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor.md

 ### Define instruction logic

-The `#[program]` attribute macro defines the module containing all of your program's instructions.
-This is where you implement the business logic for each instruction in your program.
+The `#[program]` attribute macro defines the module containing all of your program's instruction handlers.
+This is where you implement the business logic for each operation in your program.

-Each public function in the module with the `#[program]` attribute will be treated as a separate instruction.
+Each public function in the module with the `#[program]` attribute will be treated as a separate instruction handler.

-Each instruction function requires a parameter of type `Context` and can include more parameters as needed.
+Each instruction handler (function) requires a parameter of type `Context` and can include more parameters as needed.
 Anchor will automatically handle instruction data deserialization so that you can work with instruction data as Rust types.

 ```rust